-Clients may be about to have or are currently having include:
+Treatments that clients may be about to have or are currently having include:

-- Surgery some of which can cause body image problems e.g. breast surgery, head and neck cancer, bowel surgery/ stomas. - Chemotherapy strong drugs given to kill, slow or stop the growth of the cancer cells.
+- Surgery some of which can cause body image problems e.g., breast surgery, head and neck cancer, bowel surgery/ stomas. - Chemotherapy strong drugs given to kill, slow or stop the growth of the cancer cells.
 These may be given intravenously or in tablet form.
 Side effects may include general malaise, mouth ulcers, hair loss, intense fatigue, nausea & vomiting, skin reactions, neuropathy in hands and feet, mood alterations and blood abnormalities, such as reduced platelets or white cells, altered taste, alterations in body weight. - Radiotherapy given to shrink tumours, kill cancer cells or stop them dividing and growing.
-It is usually given externally direct to the tumour site or areas of spread.
-It may be given prior to or after other medical treatments, or as a single treatment.
-Side effects may include nausea & vomiting, diarrhoea, and skin damage causing the appearance and symptoms of mild to severe sunburn. - Hormonal treatments side effects such as hot flushes, weight gain, musculoskeletal aches and pains
+It is usually given externally direct to the tumour site or areas of spread but can be given in lower doses to the whole body.
+It may be given prior to or after other medical treatments, or as a single treatment. - Side effects may include fatigue, nausea & vomiting, diarrhoea, and skin damage causing the appearance and symptoms of mild to severe sunburn.
+It is important to note, these effects often continue for 6 weeks or more after treatment finishes. - Hormonal treatments often given as a maintenance treatment following chemotherapy to keep someone in 'remission' from their cancer, side effects such as hot flushes, weight gain, musculoskeletal aches and pains are common. - There are also newer treatment protocols, which include immunotherapy agents such as Interferon to enhance the body's capacity to 'flight' the tumour.
+It is important to remember that there are new immunotherapy agents being developed all the time (e.g., CAR-T cells).
+These agents can cause significant and wide-ranging side effect profiles such as fatigue, chills, rashes, diarrhoea, and can affect multiple organ systems at the same time, including allergy-like reactions and hair loss.